Roßdorf: Culture and Tourist Attractions

 Roßdorf is famous for horse breeding and in recent years has produced several prize-winning riders.

 Clubs and Associations

 The largest club in Roßdorf is the Sport and Cultural Association (Sport- und Kulturgemeinde - SKG - Roßdorf 1877 e.V.)

 Roßdorf is also the headquarters of the Gesellschaft zur wissenschaftlichen Untersuchung von Parawissenschaften (GWUP; "Society for the Scientific Investigation of Parasciences"), the European Council of Skeptical Organisations (ECSO) and the Center for Inquiry-Europe.

 Transport Infrastructure

-Roßdorf is connected to the Bundesstraße B 26 by three slip roads.
-(The B 26 has interchanges in Darmstadt with the Autobahns A 5 and A 67 and in Aschaffenburg with the A 3).
+Roßdorf is connected to the Bundesstraße B 26 by three motorway exits.
+The B 26 has interchanges in Darmstadt with the Autobahns A 5 and A 67 and in Aschaffenburg with the A 3.
 Roßdorf is also the starting point of the B 38.

 In addition, a number of bus routes serve Roßdorf: